 After the Service

-Except for the Sunday 8:30 service, we have a coffee hour following each service.
+Except for the Sunday 8:30 service, we usually have a coffee hour following each service.
 Feel free to join in and mingle, but don’t feel obligated to stay.
 If you do stay, you can introduce yourself to the priest and ask questions; pick up flyers about upcoming events and services; and most importantly, come back!
 We’d love to see you.